 Table of Contents

-(Part 3 of 4 in Travel Gear)
+(Part 3 of 5 in series, Travel Gear)

 This third part — the last of the think-y pieces, I promise! — is about the process of reviewing and continuous improvement.
 The subsequent parts of this series are small ideas and inspirations about the literal things to take with you traveling.